davelab6/post-production-scripts/README.md

 ### Command-line tools

-- `appendGroupsUFO.py` appends a UFO from a text file
+- `addGroupsUFO.py` adds groups to a UFO from a Python `dict` saved in a text file
 - `roboGenerateFont.py` uses RoboFont from command line to generate TTFs, OTFs etc. (requires RoboFont and AppKit, see the top of the script for requirements and installation suggestion)